Master Courses-Short-5days workshop

 In response to a large number of requests, we decided to hold a one-week workshop.
 This is a short-term intensive course.

 Movement class 9:30-11:30, Improvisation class: 12:00-14:30

-Philippe Gaulier will teach improvisation class everyday.
-Movement class will be tought by his assistant.
+Philippe Gaulier will teach improvisation classes everyday.
+All the movement classes will be taught by his assistant.

 All our teachers are graduates of our school and are wonderful artists.

 This class has a capacity of 35 people.
-Classes may be canceled if the number of applicants is less than the specified number (20 people).
+Classes may be cancelled if the number of applicants is less than the specified number (20 people).

 In pursuit of the spirit of amusement, with jokes and face masks.
 How ridiculous would I be with this costume or with that one ?
 By borrowing this costume or that one?